ABOUT

 She began her art journey while staying with her older brother one summer holidays at age 15.
 Interestingly that first painting was a pine tree and trees often figure in her work to this day.

 Her father was in the air force, which meant that her family frequently moved.
-Living in England and later in Blenheim NZ, her family exposed her to the wonder of ancient English forests, overgrown Roman roads and the rugged mountains and wild shores of the NZ South Island.
+Living in England and later in Blenheim NZ, her family exposed her to the wonders of ancient English forests, overgrown Roman roads and the rugged mountains and wild shores of the NZ South Island.
 These experiences have informed her life long love affair with and attraction to the unique wilderness of ancient landscapes and captivated her dreams of magic and mystery from a very young age.

 It could be said that her muse is New Zealand as her inspiration comes from, first and foremost, the towering mountains, hidden creeks and sparkling waters of New Zealand's terrain.
 Returning regularly is an essential part of her art practice.